 Despite being the biggest city in Ohio, Columbus is still vastly underappreciated.
 Most know it as home of the Ohio State University, but beyond football games it still flies a little under the radar.
-Perhaps its most underrated asset is The Center for Science and Industry (COSI), a massive, three-story, 320,000-square-foot hands-on interactive museum set in what was once Columbus Central High School.
-It’s a place where you can immerse yourself in the world of dinosaurs, ride a unicycle across a tightrope, and step into a street scene from 120 years ago all in the span of a morning.
+Perhaps its most underrated asset is The Center of Science and Industry (COSI).
+COSI is a science-focused museum where you can immerse yourself in the world of dinosaurs, ride a unicycle across a tightrope, and step into a street scene from 120 years ago all in the span of a morning.

-- Before you go: The #1 piece of advice for visiting COSI
+- Before you go: The #1 tip for visiting COSI

 - Where to start your COSI visit

-- The five best things to do when visiting COSI
+- The five best COSI exhibits to see

-- The five galleries you cannot miss when visiting COSI
+- The five galleries you can’t miss when visiting COSI

 - Three underrated areas you should visit at COSI